Selling book on your webinar

 • List it as an event where you can.
 Every event listing for your webinar will get slightly more attention.

-Overall, to return to the titular question — yes, you should use a webinar to sell your new book.
-Why not?
-It’s a great way to build up your brand and tell people about your work without being too nakedly promotional.
+Overall, to answer the main question, yes, you should use a webinar to promote your new book.
+After all, it is an excellent way to grow your brand and share your work with people while keeping the presentation natural and not overly promotional.

 Give it a try!